-The underwriters are purchasing the shares of common stock from us at a price of \$44.235 per share, which will result in approximately \$340.6 million of aggregate proceeds to us, before deducting expenses.
+The underwriters are purchasing the shares of common stock from us at a price of \$ per share, which will result in approximately \$ million of aggregate proceeds to us, before deducting expenses.
 The underwriters propose to offer the shares of common stock for sale from time to time in one or more transactions on Nasdaq, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices, subject to receipt of acceptance by it and subject to their right to reject any order in whole or in part.
 The underwriters may effect such transactions by selling the shares of common stock to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or purchasers of shares of common stock for whom they may act as agents or to whom they may sell as principal.
 The difference between the price at which the underwriters purchase shares of common stock and the prices at which the underwriters resell such shares of common stock may be deemed underwriting compensation.

-The expenses of the offering, not including the underwriting discount, are estimated at \$323,500 and are payable by us.
+The expenses of the offering are estimated at \$ and are payable by us.